efraingatuzz/ISMabs/ISMabs_xspec/README.md

 then the model will use the file /data/ismabs/atomic_data/AtomicData.fits (the ISMABSROOT refers to the directory containing the atomic_data/ directory).
 Note that ISMABSROOT over-rides any changes made by running compile.sh when building the model.

-The location of the file can be found by setting the XSPEC chatter level to 20 or higher - e.g.
+The location of the file can be found by setting the XSPEC chatter level to 20 or higher (e.g. "chatter 20") before evaluating the model.

-chatter 20

-before evaluating the model.

 PARAMETERS

 Inside of xspec, the model can be invoked by typing 'mo ismabs*pow' or variations on that.The input parameters included the elemental column densities and redshift.
 NOTE that the HeI column density is not a free parameter due to the constraining imposed to the model:

 HeI = 0.1 * H

 See Gatuzz et al. (2015) for details.

 ISMabs Release Notes
 New in version 1.2 (May 2015):
 - The parameter names do not have mathematical operators.
 - The subroutine names in the fortran code have been changed.